Click on the initial letter of the legal word or phrase

 Collusion: Illegal and usually secret agreement between two or more people to deceive a court or defraud another person.

-Common law: Judge-made law which has developed over centuries, also referred to as "unwritten" law.
-Common law (as practised in Ireland, England and the USA) is often contrasted with civil law systems (such as in France or Germany) where laws are set down in a written code.
+Common law: Judge‐made law which has developed over centuries, also referred to as ‘unwritten’ law.
+Common law (as practised in Ireland, the UK and former British possessions) is often contrasted with civil law systems (such as in France or Germany) where laws are set down in a written code.

-Consent order: Court order agreed between both sides.
+Consent order: Court order agreed between all sides.

-Consideration: Consideration has been defined as "some right, interest, profit or benefit accruing to the one party, or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other".
-Under common law, any binding contract must have some consideration, no matter how small.
-The courts will not normally inquire into the sufficiency of the consideration; a "peppercorn rent" would be sufficient.
+Consideration: Defined in Currie v Misa (1875) LR 10 Ex 153 as “some right, interest, profit or benefit accruing to the one party, or some forbearance, detriment, loss or responsibility given, suffered or undertaken by the other”.
+At common law, any binding contract must have consideration, no matter how small.
+The courts will not normally inquire into the adequacy of the consideration; a ‘peppercorn rent’ would be sufficient.

 Consign: To leave property in the custody of another.
 An item can be consigned to a transport company, for example, to move it from one place to another.
 The consignee is the person who receives the property and the consignor is the person who ships the property to the consignee.